 Love it or hate it, the push for free shipping on Etsy is here.
 I’ve waited a couple weeks for the dust to settle and thought I’d weigh in with my thoughts and financial concerns.
 So if you’re tired of hearing about this topic, I totally understand.
 Feel free to sit this one out my friend.

-In case you’ve been out of the loop lately, Etsy has announced they’re prioritizing sellers offering free shipping on orders of $35 or more in search results to US buyers.
-Read all the details here.
 Now as you may know, I am an accountant.
 So my goal here is to explore free shipping from a numbers (or at least data-based) perspective.
 But before I get started on that, I do want to share my personal feelings on this topic, particularly as a maker myself.

 MY PERSONAL FEELINGS ON FREE SHIPPING